 Direct travel-related earnings represent the total after-tax net income from travel.
 It includes wage and salary disbursements, proprietor income, and other earned income or benefits.
 Earnings are an important measure of the benefit of the travel industry that flow to proprietors and employees.
-Because the travel industry is highly labor intensive, much of travel-related earnings flow to employees as opposed to owners of capital and intellectual property assets.
+Because the travel industry is highly labor intensive, much of travel-related earnings flow to the working class in the form of wages as opposed to owners of capital and intellectual property assets.
+Tax Receipts Direct Travel-Related Tax Receipts Direct travel-related tax receipts decreased by \$471 million in 2020.

-Tax Receipts

-Direct Travel-Related Tax Receipts

-Direct travel-related tax receipts decreased by \$471 million in 2020.